andrej-moor/sTudoo/docs/index.md

 **_sTudoo is a webapp written in python and flask.
 It helps students to organize their class related projects & keep the overview of your todos._**

-The idea to create [sTudoo](https://github.com/andrej-moor/sTudoo.git) grew as a project in our web development with Python class at the [Business School of Economics & Law](https://www.hwr-berlin.de/en/) in Berlin, Germany.

-Beside the app itself, the documentation is a part of our exam in this class, so don't be confused if the Docs read a little weird compared to a *regular* doc.
+Beside the app itself, the documentation is a part of our exam in this class, so don't be confused if the Docs read a little weird compared to a *regular* documentation.

 ## Team members